a2as-team/google-adk-anygent/README.md

 ### Modifying Agent Behavior

-You can customize the agent's behavior by modifying the instructions in each sub-agent:
+You can customize AnyGent's behavior by modifying the instructions in each sub-agent:

 ```python
 welcome_agent = LlmAgent(